 Seizures can last anywhere from a few seconds to several minutes.

-There are over 40 types of epilepsy with different causes and different types of seizures.
+More than 65 million people in the world have epilepsy and 80% of these people live in developing countries.
+There are different causes and different types of seizures.
 Some people even have more than one type of seizure.

 For 60 to 70% of cases the cause of epilepsy is unknown.
 Some known causes are: